<< Yesterday

 2009 The Diamondbacks dismiss Bob Melvin and will name A.J.
 Hinch, their current vice president for player development, as the team's new skipper.
 The 2007 NL Manager of the Year, who had one year left on his contract, compiled a 337-340 record during his four-plus years in the Arizona dugout.

-2010 Jamie Moyer becomes the oldest pitcher in major league history to throw a shutout when he blanks Atlanta, 7-0, and the first to accomplish the feat in four different decades.
-The Phillies right-hander, who is 47 years and 170 days, easily surpasses the previous record established by Indian hurler Phil Niekro, who shut out the Blue Jays in 1985 at 46 years and 188 days.
+2010 Jamie Moyer becomes the oldest pitcher in major league history to throw a shutout when he blanks Atlanta, 7-0, and the first to accomplish the feat in four decades.
+The Phillies right-hander, 47 and 170 days old, easily surpasses the previous record established by Indian hurler Phil Niekro, who shut out the Blue Jays in 1985 at 46 years and 188 days.

 2010 Starlin Castro, the first major leaguer born in the 1990s, becomes the sixth Cub in franchise history to hit a home run in his first big-league at-bat, going deep off Homer Bailey in Chicago's 14-7 win over the Reds at Great American Ball Park.
 The 20-year-old rookie shortstop also becomes the first player to compile six RBIs in his first game in the majors when he delivers a bases-loaded triple in addition to his second-inning three-run blast to deep right field.